andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

 ### Perception @ Scale [GT] <<<<<< TO COME from @gaythu-rajan

-I also realised that DDD was being 'done' because someone said so.
-Very few had realised the actual benefits of doing it but lot of pain from doing it wrong.
+I (Gayathri) also realised that DDD was being 'done' because someone said so.

+Very few teams had realised the actual benefits of doing it but many were experiencing a lot of pain from doing it wrong.

-Lack of awareness about DDD was a big problem.
-It was seen as 'someone' else's problem, teams were not clear about whose responsibiiility it was to do DDD, more often than not it was seen as a directive from the top, seen as a 'must be done' step rather than something which developed organically.
+This lack of awareness about DDD was a big problem.
+It was seen as 'someone' else's problem, teams were not clear about whose responsibility it was to do DDD, more often than not it was seen as a directive from the top, seen as a 'must be done' step rather than something which developed organically.

 Having burnt their hand once, everyone was keen not to repeat the same mistake again.
 Which is all good only they didn't realise what the mistake was (not doing modelling enough and not iterating on it).
 Everyone now wanted to get it right and get it right the first time (well second time, anyway).
 So the business architects were constantly at me asking about the governance (i.e ring fence the model with tight governance so that noone can mess around with it!) and also expecting guarantees from me that this is the "correct" model!